Blackrock Castle: Observatory

 In the early-2000s, Blackrock Castle was redeveloped under a joint venture between Cork City Council, Cork Institute of Technology and a private benefactor.

 Opened in 2007, the "Cosmos at the Castle" project was intended to create a "centre for scientific research, outreach and communication".
-The castle's observatory houses an interactive astronomy center which is open to the public, and has exhibits including a "tour of the universe" and a radio telescope that beams messages composed by school groups towards nearby stars.
+The castle's observatory houses an interactive astronomy center which is open to the public, and past exhibits included a "tour of the universe" and a radio telescope that beamed messages composed by school groups towards nearby stars.

 The castle also houses labs staffed by astronomical researchers from Cork Institute of Technology.